Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 	**sRNA_conflict:** If this sORF overlaps sRNA, the overlapped sRNA will be showed here.

-	**frame_shift:** One residue is formed by three nucleotides.
-Therefore, there may be three different ORFs in one region.
-	If there are sORF candidates which can be found by frame shift, the number of frame shift will be showed here.
+	**frame_shift:** If there are sORF candidates which can be found by frame shift, the number of frame shift will be showed here.
 "1" means there are some candidates can be found by frame shift once.
 "2" means there are some candidates can be found by frame shift twice.
-	The number won't larger than 2 since frame shift three times, the amino acid codon will be the same.

 	**lib_type:** This sORF can be detected in TEX+/- or fragmented/conventional libraries.